tanaypratap/productivity-pills/chapters/008B_effective_learning_satyamsir.md

 ## meaning of learning

-Before getting the idea of lLaws of learning, Types of learning, Plateau and practical tips of fast learning in this chapter you should know about the meaning of learning, which I think could be better understood by the following three definitions:
+Before getting the idea of Laws of learning, Types of learning, Plateau and practical tips of fast learning in this chapter you should know about the meaning of learning, which I think could be better understood by the following three definitions:

 1. "Learning consists in doing something new, provided this something new is retained by the individual and reappears in his later activities." _By the studies of Woodworth and Marquis._